The Spring to Come: Part two – Nawłoć Estate

-After a while, Cezary reaches Warsaw and meets his mother's former lover - Simon Gajowiec, a proponent of slow reform and work at grassroots.
+After a while, Cezary reaches Warsaw and meets his mother's former lover – Simon Gajowiec, a proponent of slow reform and work at grassroots.
 Soon, swept by the enthusiasm of his peers, he joins his compatriots fighting the advancing Bolshevik forces.
 During the combat, he meets Hipolit Wielosławski, who invites him to an estate in Nawłoć.
 There he becomes disgruntled at the decadence of the once prospering Polish aristocracy and attempts to converse with the hired laborers.
 Soon he gets swept up into many affairs including Caroline (whom Cezary flirts with), Wanda (secretly in love with him), and Laura (an older woman who Cezary begins to adore).
 Laura ends up marrying a wealthy, yet sickly man, and Wanda poisons Caroline, convinced that Cezary is in love with her.

 Part three – The Eastern Wind

 Cezary returns to Warsaw, seeking a job from Simon.
-Convinced that both revolution and a return to tradition are futile attempts to improve the well-being in Poland, begins a correspondence with Anthony Lulek - a devoted Marxist rhetorician.
+Convinced that both revolution and a return to tradition are futile attempts to improve the well-being in Poland, begins a correspondence with Anthony Lulek – a devoted Marxist rhetorician.
 Cezary rejects Simon's political actions, convinced that he is not doing anything to unite Poland, relieve the oppressed of their duties, and accuses him of cowardice.
 Cezary reunites once again with Laura and learns that the woman loved him deeply and is saddened by the fact that she had to marry to save her reputation.
 He ends up leaving her without solace.
 As spring comes by, Cezary dressed up in an army suit joins a protest of unionized workers, heading head-straight into stationed police forces, in front of the protest.

 Analysis

 Revolution

 Even though the communist leaders in Poland during the 1950s read the book from the prism of Marxist analysis, Żeromski is clear in his stance about the revolution.
 Even though the main character throughout the entire novel is firm in his stance that the oppressed must be uplifted from their suffering, he rejects revolution as a means of achieving that.
-The revolution leads to miss-management of labour, human cruelty, food shortages: all of which later serve as fertile ground for violence motivated by racial hatred.
-As he grows to love his mother, forced to do labour at old age, later stripped of her wedding-ring upon her death - Cezary rejects the foundation of dialectical-materialist thinkers, which is to achieve freedom through armed conflict.
+The revolution leads to mismanagement of labour, human cruelty, food shortages, all of which later serve as fertile ground for violence motivated by racial hatred.
+As he grows to love his mother, forced to do labour at old age, later stripped of her wedding-ring upon her death – Cezary rejects the foundation of dialectical-materialist thinkers, which is to achieve freedom through armed conflict.